sllizl/sllizl.github.io/_posts/2025-08-04-Sockets-Tutorial.md

 ```c
 server_fd = socket(AF_INET, SOCK_STREAM, 0);
 ```
-This `socket()` function returns a new file descriptor, which is a non-negative integer.
+This `socket()` function returns a new file descriptor which is a non-negative integer, on error -1 is returned.
 We will use this fd for several times below.

 The next step is to bind a address to the socket.